vndrecodes/sammelsurium/css/box-model.md

 Inline block boxes behave as follow:
 * Box does not break onto new line
 * `width` and `height` properties are ignored
-Outer display type: block
+* The size of inline elements is just the size of their content Outer display type: block

 ### `display: flex`
 The Box still behaves like a block box, but direct children inside the box become flex items